snowdriftcoop/snowdrift/GUIDE.md

 Setting up the database
 -----------------------

+Install postgresql however you do that on your system

 We offer a simple script that will setup the PostgreSQL databases for you.
-Simply run:
+Simply run (NOT IN THE NIX SHELL):

     sdm init